camila-moscibrocki/work-at-olist/README.md

 ## Prerequisites

-This project runs in python 3.6 and Django 2.2.8
+This project runs in python 3.6 and Django 2.2.8,  the controls listed below were used in windows 10 and Pycharm terminal.

 It also have the requirements bellow:
 dj-database-url==0.5.0